gholler-sopra/hydrator-plugins/transform-plugins/docs/JSONParser-transform.md

 ## Description

-JSON Parser is a Guavus Enterprise Accelerator that parses an input JSON event into a record.
+JSON Parser parses an input JSON event into a record.
 The input JSON event can either map string fields to values or it can be a complex nested JSON structure.
 The accelerator allows you to mention JSON paths for extracting fields from complex nested input JSON.

 #### Configuration